TakuyaHiraoka/Efficient-SRGC-RL-with-a-High-RR-and-Regularization/README.md

 # What is this?

-This is the source code to replicate the experiments provided in ``Efficient Sparse-Reward Goal-Conditioned Reinforcement Learning with a High Replay Ratio and Regularization.''
+This is the source code to replicate the experiments provided in ``[Efficient Sparse-Reward Goal-Conditioned Reinforcement Learning with a High Replay Ratio and Regularization](https://arxiv.org/abs/2312.05787)''.

 [Demo video](https://drive.google.com/file/d/1UHd7JVPCwFLNFhy1QcycQfwU_nll_yII/view?usp=drive_link)